Gold trading at Rs 52,640 per 10 grams, silver selling at Rs 61,700 per kg

 -

-Gold prices remained unchanged during Monday's early trade with 10 grams of 22-carat gold trading at Rs 48,260, according to the GoodReturns website.
-Silver prices also remained unchanged as 1 kg of silver traded at Rs 61,700.
+Gold prices remained unchanged during Tuesday's early trade with 10 grams of 22-carat gold trading at Rs 48,260, according to the GoodReturns website.
+Silver prices also remained unchanged with 1 kg of the precious metal trading at Rs 61,700.

 The price of ten grams of 22-carat gold in Delhi, Bengaluru, and Chennai was Rs 48,360, Rs 48,290, and Rs 49,010, respectively.

-The price of ten grams of 22-carat gold in Mumbai was at par with the price of gold in Kolkata and Hyderabad, as the yellow metal was trading at Rs 48,260.
+The price of ten grams of 22-carat gold in Mumbai was at par with the price of gold in Kolkata and Hyderabad, at Rs 48,260.

 The price of ten grams of 24-carat gold in Delhi, Bengaluru, and Chennai was Rs 52,760, Rs 52,670, and Rs 53,470, respectively.

-The price of ten grams of 24-carat gold in Mumbai was at par with the price of gold in Kolkata and Hyderabad, as the precious metal was selling at Rs 52,640.
+The price of ten grams of 24-carat gold in Mumbai was at par with the price of gold in Kolkata and Hyderabad, at Rs 52,640.

-US gold prices retreated on Monday from a three-month peak in the previous session, as the dollar and treasury yields edged higher after a top US central banker warned that the Federal Reserve was not softening its fight against inflation.

-The price of 1 kg of silver in Delhi, Mumbai, and Kolkata was Rs 61,700.
+The price of 1 kg of silver in Delhi and Mumbai is at par with the price of silver in Kolkata, at Rs 61,700.

-The price of 1 kg of silver in Chennai, Bengaluru, and Hyderabad was Rs 67,700.
+The price of 1 kg of silver in Chennai, Bengaluru, and Hyderabad is Rs 67,700.

 (With inputs from Reuters)